wouter1006/Human-tracking-Orbbec-Astra-ROS/README.md

 cd Bin/x64-Release
 ./SimpleViewer
 ```
-If the program is correctly installed a new window opens with a yellow deth video stream.
+If the program is correctly installed a new window opens with a yellow depth video stream.
 ### Orbbeq Astra SDK
 Download the Orbbec astra SDK zip file for your machine from the the Orbbec site: https://orbbec3d.com/develop/.
 Copy this zip file to the directeroy 'programs' which you have made with the install of CMake and unzip the file.
 Rename the unzipped folder to Astra_SDK for easier navigation through the folders.
 Go to and run:
 ```